 Another possible cause for a dog’s white gums can be attributed to hypothyroidism.
 This endocrine disorder affects metabolism and leads to a wide range of symptoms, and white gums as one of those symptoms.
 Lastly, some evidence suggests that vitamin B deficiency may lead to pale gums in dogs.

 Because there are so many possible reasons why a dog’s gums might become pale, pet owners need to look at their own dog’s diet and lifestyle to see what could be causing the colour change.
-If your dog seems healthy, eats well, and does not have any other symptoms, it may simply be a dog with pale gums.
-However, if your dog seems sick, has other symptoms such as diarrhoea or loss of appetite, and their gums look odd to you, it is best to get them checked out by a veterinarian right away.
+If your dog seems healthy, eats well, and has no other symptoms, it may simply be a dog with pale gums.
+However, if your dog seems sick, has other symptoms such as diarrhoea or loss of appetite, and their gums look odd to you, it is best to get them checked out by a veterinarian immediately.

-However, if you notice that your dog’s gums look white or pale and they don’t seem sick at all otherwise, you can keep an eye on them to see if there are any changes.
+However, if you notice that your dog’s gums look white or pale and don’t seem sick, you can keep an eye on them to see if there are any changes.
 If the gums look better after a few days or weeks, they were likely just an odd colour and not something to worry about.

 If your dog’s gums seem pale, but other symptoms exist as well, then you will need to take your pet to the veterinarian so that they can properly diagnose the problem.
 Once they have done so, they can let you know your next best step, whether medications or simple dietary changes, to resolve the issue.